jibuji/btc-eth-bridge/backend/design.md

 A wallet ID is a unique identifier for a Bitcoin wallet, it is a base58 encoded string of `Bridge-Delegator-ETH-Addr`, which is implemented in frontend.

-## Wrap Logic (BTC to WBTB)
+## Wrap Logic (BTB to WBTB)

-The wrapping process converts BTC to WBTB through the following steps:
+The wrapping process converts BTB to WBTB through the following steps:

 1. Initiation:
    - Endpoint: `/initiate-wrap/`